200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-15-SomethingWrong.md

 Confirm: describe something else that's wrong about [this]; +1 card.
 Deny there's anything wrong: nothing wrong happens in your (B).
-Act (e.g. “I burn it”) to slow down the Wrong.
+Act (e.g. â€œI burn itâ€) to slow down the Wrong.
 Draw and reveal a card, read the result; +2 cards.

 Card results:
 2-9: You're Safe.
-J/Q: You're Damaged (from next Turn, read J/Q as “Gone”).
+J/Q: You're Damaged (from next Turn, read J/Q as â€œGoneâ€).
 K/A: You're Wrong (subtly transformed, mad...).

 B) Each non-Denying Player draws a card, reveals it.
 If he doesn't like it, he reveals one of his until he accept his fate.
 Discarded cards make up the Wrong Deck.